How disputes work

 Timing

 Card networks typically allow cardholders to initiate disputes within 120 days of the original payment, but their rules allow more time in some situations.
-Certain industries, such as travel or event ticketing—where the payment might be made long before the event occurs—are prone to longer time intervals between the original purchase and a dispute.
-Generally speaking, when a customer makes a payment for something that will happen in the future (like a vacation reservation, a professional services appointment, or an event ticket), the clock starts on the date of the event, not the date of the payment.
+Certain industries, such as travel or event ticketing, where the payment might be made long before the event occurs, are prone to longer time intervals between the original purchase and a dispute.
+Generally speaking, when a customer makes a payment for something that will happen in the future (such as a holiday reservation, a professional services appointment or an event ticket), the clock starts on the date of the event, not the date of the payment.

-If you submit evidence, the issuer also has a limited amount of time (usually 60–75 days, depending on the card network) to evaluate the evidence and decide the outcome.
+If you submit evidence, the issuer also has a limited amount of time (usually 60 – 75 days, depending on the card network) to evaluate the evidence and decide on the outcome.

-The full lifecycle of a dispute, from initiation to the final decision from the issuer, can take as long as 2-3 months to complete.
-There are no actions a business can take to reliably accelerate this timeline, other than to decline to contest the dispute by accepting it.
+The full lifecycle of a dispute, from initiation to the final decision from the issuer, can take as long as two or three months to complete.
+Businesses are unable to take any actions to accelerate this timeline reliably, other than to decline to contest the dispute by accepting it.

-At the completion of the dispute process, the issuer either overturns the dispute in your favor or upholds the dispute in their cardholder’s favor.
+Once the dispute process is complete, the issuer either overturns the dispute in your favour or upholds the dispute in their cardholder's favour.

 If the issuer upholds the dispute, nothing changes from your perspective and no money moves.
 The timing of the cardholder's credit is entirely at the issuer's discretion.